Fahimraj12/GreenLeaf-Online_Plant_Store/README.md

-# 🌿 GreenLeaf – Online Plant Store
+# 🌿 GreenLeaf – Online Plant Store:

 GreenLeaf is a responsive e-commerce web application built using **React** and **Bootstrap**, designed for buying houseplants online.
 The project demonstrates React fundamentals such as **components, routing, state management, props, and conditional rendering**.